Q. Is early move-in allowed?

 Q. What documents are needed at the time of move in?

-Please bring an official form of ID with you e.g. passport or provisional/driving licence.
+Please bring an official form of ID with you e.g. passport or provisional/driving license.
 If you have not already returned the original signed tenancy agreement you should also bring these with you.

 Q. What are the reception hours of the property?